The Kodaira classification of the moduli of hyperelliptic curves: Introduction

 \subsection{Acknowledgments}

-This paper benefited from correspondence and conversations with Daniele Agostini, Fabio Bernasconi, Gabi Farkas, Brian Lehmann, Emanuele Macr\`{i}, Johannes Schmitt, and Irene Schwarz.
+This paper benefited from correspondence and conversations with Daniele Agostini, Fabio Bernasconi, Gabi Farkas, Brian Lehmann, Emanuele Macr\`{i}, Siddharth Mathur, Johannes Schmitt, and Irene Schwarz.
 Special thanks go to Ana-Maria Castravet and Jenia Tevelev for pointing out an issue with an earlier version of this paper.
-The first author was supported by the ERC Synergy Grant ERC-2020-SyG-854361-HyperK.
-The second author was supported by the Alexander von Humboldt Foundation, and the ERC Advanced Grant SYZYGY.
+Further, we would like to warmly thank the anonymous referee for many useful comments that helped us improve the mathematics, exposition, and presentation of this paper.
+The first author was supported by the ERC Synergy Grant ERC-2020-SyG-854361-HyperK, the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- SFB-TRR 358/1 2023 -- 491392403, and the Research Foundation Flanders (FWO) within the framework of the Odysseus program project number G0D9323N.
+The second author was supported by the Alexander von Humboldt Foundation, ERC Advanced Grant SYZYGY, and DECRA Grant DE220100918 from the Australian Research Council.